ECE-50863-EDX/50863_ABR_Lab/README.md

 │   ├───graph //graphs ABR algos test performance used in presentation │   └───readmelinks //gif links for the README.
-├───grader.py //python file that graded the ABR algorithm via QOE ├───javagrader.py //python file that grade the ABR Algorithm that written in java ├───rand_sizes.py //python helper file use to generate chunk sizes ├───README.md //the document you're currently reading ├───simulator.py //the simulator that generate parameters from text and json files
+├───grader.py //python file that graded the ABR algorithm via QOE ├───rand_sizes.py //python helper file use to generate chunk sizes ├───README.md //the document you're currently reading ├───simulator.py //the simulator that generate parameters from text and json files